How to Become a Good SEO Expert

 SEO Audit

-You’re familiar with the term “SEO audit,” but do you know what it is or how to do one?
+You may be familiar with the term “SEO audit,” but do you know what it is or how to conduct one?

-SEO audits are done to test a website to see if it is performing well in search engines and how much you could improve it.
+SEO audits are performed to test a website to see if it is performing well in search engines and how much you could improve it.

 Top SEO Audit Tools: